pulipulichen/docker-app-PDF-to-Crop-SVG/README.md

-# docker-app-SVG-to-EMF
+# docker-app-PDF-to-Crop-SVG
-A docker app to convert SVG to EMF.
+A docker app to convert PDF to a cropped SVG.